MicrosoftDocs/globalization/globalization/keyboards/AZERTY_English.md

 | ≃ | AltGr + ; |
 | ≠ | AltGr + Shift + ; |

-#### Dead keys for additional accented characters
+### Dead keys for additional accented characters

 Many “dead keys” are provided for typing even more accented characters.

-To enter these accented characters, first press the dead key, then follow it with the letter you’d like to add an accent to.
-If you’d like to type the accent on its own, follow it with a space.
+To enter these accented characters, first press the dead key, then follow it with the letter you'd like to add an accent to.
+If you'd like to type the accent on its own, follow it with a space.

-For example, to type a ‘y’ with a diaresis (ÿ), you would press **Shift + ^** followed by **y**.
+For example, to type a 'y' with a diaresis (ÿ), you would press **Shift + ^** followed by **y**.

 | Accent | Dead key | Follow with a letter to type: | Follow with a space to type: |
 |---|---|---|---|